noiseorchestra/autonomous-noise-unit/README.md

 ```

 ## Installation
-Once you have the above requirements installed and necessary RPi audio interface and periferals attached you can install the A-N-U python scripts in one of 2 ways.
+Once you have JACK and JackTrip installed and necessary RPi audio interface and periferals attached (but not configured), you can complete setting up your RPi and installing the remaining requirements in one of 2 ways.

 ### Manual installation
-If your audio interface and periferals are already configured correctly to work with your RPi then you can clone ths git repo and install dependencies manually.
+Full manual installation requires you to setup your audio interface and periferals and install the remaining requirements (jack_meter and OLED dependencies).
+You can then clone this repo and install python dependencies using pip.

 ```shell
 $ ssh pi@<rpi-address>.local